rafafortes/cache-warmer/README.md

 - Skips unwanted file types (e.g., images, PDFs).
 - Skips URLs based on a blacklist file with customizable patterns.
 - Displays real-time processing details such as response codes and load times.
+- Shows time in milliseconds for each URL loaded.
+- **Multi-threading:** Supports parallel processing of URLs to speed up the crawling process.
 - **Debug mode:** Outputs all links found on each accessed page.

 ## Installation